SAFE ROUTES TO SCHOOL

 Throughout the State of Washington, Feet First works to make it safer and easier for families to walk to school.
 If you doing the same in your community, check out the information and resources below:

-Much of our current Safe Routes to School activity takes place at the four Seattle Schools that received Safe Routes to School grants from the Washington State Department of Transportation: Dearborn Park, Hawthorne, Olympic Hills and Roxhill Elementary.
-Feet First spends 18 full months with each of these schools, working with families, school staff, and community members to make it safer and easier for children to travel the area on foot.
+Much of our current Safe Routes to School activity takes place at the four Seattle Schools that received Safe Routes to School grants from the Washington State Department of Transportation: Greenwood Elementary, Wedgwood Elementary, Mercer Middle School, and South Shore K-8.
+Feet First will spend a year with each of these schools, working with families, school staff, and community members to make it safer and easier for children to travel these neighborhoods on foot.

 IWALK and Other Walk to School Events